 Deployment Model: Basic PoP

-This scenario is to mainly illustrate the placement of the QOE box into your wireless network.
-Most customers will have more than one access point at each location.
-If you are NATing at the router the QOE box needs to go before the router.
+This scenario is to mainly illustrate the placement of the QoE host into your wireless network.
+Most customers will have more than one access point (AP) at each location.
+If you are natting at the router, the QoE host needs to go before the router.

 Scenario-3